jabelone/events/README.md

 A place to store details about (most) events like hackathons/startup weekends I've made stuff at.
 Visit my website [jaimyn.com.au](https://jaimyn.com.au "Visit my website") to see my blog and other projects.
 Please note that most of these "live demos" aren't 100% functional as they are mostly just used to demonstrate a concept during a pitch.
+Also I don't feel like listing everything so these tend to just be the cooler/more useful things :).

 # Events & Things

+## Govhack (@ UQ) 2017
+### Twitter Pitch
+A multi platform chat bot that finds brisbane events.
+### Description
+Discover Brisbane is a smart chat bot that utilises the api.ai natural language processing and machine learning platform.
+It pulls in data from official Brisbane City Council data feeds to respond to requests like "are there any events on this week".
+[Click Here](https://discoverbrisbane.tech) to see it in action.
+#### Prizes
+*winners not decided yet

 ## Angel Hack Brisbane 2017 - "Eat It"
 ### Twitter Pitch